 For reference, by accepting the comment, the following modification will be made.

 The Sensing Measurement Report Control field is defined in 9.4.1.73.3 (Sensing Measurement Report Control field) and the Sensing Measurement Report field is defined in 9.4.1.73.4 (Sensing Measurement Report field).
-The processes of encoding and decoding the CSI sent within a Sensing Measurement Report field is described in 9.4.1.73.2 (CSI encoding and decoding).
+The process of encoding and decoding the CSI sent within a Sensing Measurement Report field is described in 9.4.1.73.2 (CSI encoding and decoding).